worldmaking/digm5010/index.md

 You are also expected to bring work to share, **making things** in response to our discussions and course discussions.
 You will keep your notes, studies and practices documented in a journal, which you will submit at the end of the course.

-- Class journal, based on code experimentation (10%)
+- Class journal, including code experimentations (10%)
 - [Video Tutorial (5%)](#video-tutorial)
 - **"Post-mortem" reflection (5%)**